Celestial Holography Revisited: Celestial Correlators

 where $c_{\Delta_1 \ldots \Delta_n}$ can be thought of as the ratio

 of the coefficient $\lambda^{\text{AdS}}_{\Delta_1 \ldots \Delta_n}$ of the contact Witten diagram and $\lambda^{\text{flat}}_{\Delta_1 \ldots \Delta_n}$ the coefficient of the celestial contact diagram.
-As noted in \cite{Iacobacci:2022yjo}, as a result of on-shell factorisation this perturbative relationship between celestial correlators and EAdS Witten diagrams extends beyond contact diagrams to processes involving particle exchanges.
-By following the algorithm provided in \cite{Iacobacci:2022yjo}, any given perturbative celestial correlator can be recast in terms of corresponding EAdS$_{d+1}$ Witten diagrams. \end{itemize}
+As noted in \cite{Iacobacci:2022yjo}, from on-shell factorisation one expects this perturbative relationship between celestial correlators and EAdS Witten diagrams to extend beyond contact diagrams to processes involving particle exchanges.
+This is proven in the follow-up work \cite{Iacobacci:2024nhw}. \end{itemize}

 {\bf 3pt contact diagrams.} A simple and instructive example is the case of 3pt functions, where (see appendix \ref{appendix::symanzik}):

 Note that the $i\epsilon$ prescription allows to define the above correlator on the complexified light-cone, thus allowing to seamlessly analytically continue from $Q_+$ to $Q_-$ and vice-versa.
 The coefficient is proportional to the standard 3pt Witten-diagram coefficient (see e.g. equation (131) of \cite{Costa:2014kfa}) and is given by: